 - Accepting yourself for who you are by aligning your behavior with who you are at your core.

 - Getting clear about your non-negotiables (and actually prioritizing them).

 - Focusing your efforts on quality over quantity.

 - Intentionally creating boundaries (with understanding behind why you want them, how they help you, and a plan to enforce them).

 - Letting go of comparing yourself to others, perfectionism, and trying to control all the things that you can’t.

 - Using realistic positive affirmations designed to move you away from negative (and guilt-inducing) thinking and into more positive, guilt-free thoughts.

 - Reminding yourself of all the things you’re doing for your kids by working.

 - Staying connected to your partner.

-I’m not pretending that these are easy to do.
-Yet they’re all possible.
+All of this is possible.
 What it takes is consistent action with a (heavy) dash of self-compassion.